-Unless otherwise agreed, the invoice shall be paid either within 20 days subject to deduction of a 3 % discount or within 30 days without any deduction, with effect from the due date of payment and receipt of both the invoice and the goods or performance of the service.
+Unless otherwise agreed, the invoice shall be paid within 30 days, with effect from the due date of payment and receipt of both the invoice and the goods or performance of the service.
 Payment is subject to invoice verification.

-An examination of the goods is conducted by us at incoming goods only to establish whether there is any obvious damage, in particular transport damage and discrepancies in terms of the identity or quantity of the delivery, except as otherwise agreed with you in a Quality Assurance Agreement.
+An examination of the goods is conducted by us at incoming goods only to establish whether there is any obvious damage, in particular transport damage and discrepancies in terms of the identity or quantity of the delivery, except as otherwise agreed with the supplier in a Quality Assurance Agreement.

 We will give notice of any defects found without undue delay after their discovery.

 To this extent the supplier waives the objection to delayed notification of defects.